pk-op-06/VPN/README.md

 There are two ways you may comfortable with:

 1. When you log in, this script runs automatically.
-2. Manually run the `startup.sh` when logging in.
+2. Manually run the `vpn.sh` when logging in.

 ## Run script at login (Ubuntu)